xxlya/COS598D_Assignment2/README.md

 ***How to run***

-To run the training on MNIST using LeNet-5 using XORNet:
+To run the training on MNIST with LeNet-5 using XORNet scheme:
 ```bash
 $ cd <Repository Root>/MNIST/
 $ python main.py
 ```
-To run the training on MNIST using LeNet-5 using Vanilla setting:
+To run the training on MNIST with LeNet-5 using Vanilla scheme:
 ```bash
 $ cd <Repository Root>/MNIST/
 $ python main_vanilla.py